 The best car insurance company for you will depend on your individual characteristics and policy preferences.
 To find the best auto insurance for your own circumstances, you may want to start by generating quotes from some of the best car insurance companies available.

 Will even a short lapse cause my premiums to increase?

-It may — it depends on your insurer and the reason for the lapse.
+Whether or not a short lapse increases your insurance premiums depends on your insurer and the reason for the lapse.
 You’ll get the best results if you handle the situation immediately, so your insurer can see that you’re making a good-faith effort to rectify the situation.

 What happens if my insurer won’t reinstate my policy?

 If that happens, you will want to search for a new policy quickly.
 Insurance lapses get reported to the DMV, so any insurer you query may know about your lapse.
-Shopping around and getting multiple quotes is the best way to find a competitive rate.
+Shopping around and getting multiple quotes is the best way to find a competitive insurance rate.

 How much is car insurance by state?

 The average cost of full coverage car insurance in the United States is $1,674 per year.
 However, the average cost of car insurance varies by state.
 The cheapest state for car insurance is Maine, where drivers pay an average of $965 per year for full coverage insurance.
 The most expensive state for car insurance is Louisiana, where the average driver pays $2,724 per year for full coverage insurance.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: